 So increasing either income taxes or regulations will cause there to be fewer jobs than there would otherwise be.
 Also note that increasing one and holding the other constant increases the negative effect on jobs of the one held constant, thereby compounding the negative jobs effect of increasing either.

 The reverse is even more important.
 Improving the business climate with reductions in both taxes and regulations multiply the positive effects on jobs of each factor.
 To its credit, Trump’s administration appears to be working on both factors.
-Doing static analysis of any tax cut (as the CBO did) is not very helpful in predicting the effects of a tax cut (or increase).
+Doing a static analysis of any tax cut (as the CBO did) is not very helpful in predicting the effects of a tax cut (or increase).
 Not including in the analysis the multiplying effect of simultaneous reductions in regulations and taxes in a static analysis was particularly unenlightening and unhelpful.[vi]

 Although John Maynard Keynes was wrong about much, his observation about the economy being moved by “animal spirits” (confidence and expectations are important factors in determining the future behavior of businesspeople and other economic agents) was largely correct (though usually incorrectly applied).
 In general, if the animal spirit, fear (of a worsening business climate in the future), dominates the thinking of most businesspeople, they will be less likely to risk starting new businesses.
 If hope (of a better business climate) dominates the thinking of most businesspeople, they are more likely to risk starting a new business.
-Increases in the rate of new business starts tends to validate “everyone” else’s confidence that the business climate is improving (or at least not likely to worsen), which causes there to be more hope, more investment, and more jobs.
+Increases in the rate of new business starts tend to validate “everyone” else’s confidence that the business climate is improving (or at least not likely to worsen), which causes there to be more hope, more investment, and more jobs.
 As a larger percentage of the population with jobs grows, business and payroll taxes will increase.
 As important, the percentage of people on “welfare” will shrink, thereby reducing government outlays to that purpose.
-With two major deficit factors improving, the government’s finances, and more hope that the business climate improvements will not repealed will generate additional pro-growth animal spirits.
+With two major deficit factors improving, the government’s finances, and more hope that the business climate improvements will not be repealed will generate additional pro-growth animal spirits.

 If all of these factors come into alignment, we can reasonably expect there to be many more jobs (demand for labor to increase), and the supply of workers to become more scarce.
 Companies will have no choice but to raise employee compensation.
 In light of the above, we could be on the verge of a wonderful virtuous cycle of prosperity.

 There are headwinds that must be overcome in order to create a greater scarcity of labor.
 The country’s population increased by 2.3 million in 2017.
-Many able bodied people are choosing not to work for the wages currently available to them in the job market.
+Many able-bodied people are choosing not to work for the wages currently available to them in the job market.
 As wages rise, some of those unemployed people (but not in the “unemployment figures” because they are not looking for a job at current wages) will compete for the new, higher paying jobs, making labor more plentiful.
-Because tax revenues will likely fall until a more robust economy is generated, a rising deficits and debt will put upward pressure on interest rates, which is impedes growth.
+Because tax revenues will likely fall until a more robust economy is generated, a rising deficit and debt will put upward pressure on interest rates, which impedes growth.
 The economy must overcome all of these headwinds to create enough jobs to create greater job scarcity.
 Doing so will require a very much more robust economy than the one extant when Trump took office.

 The jury is, of course, out as to whether or how much of the above possibilities will come to pass.
-What can be said with a reasonable degree of confidence is that had we stayed with the policies that resulted in more and more onerous regulations, too few jobs, puny growth, stagnant compensation for middle and lower income people, and rising deficits, debt, unfunded liabilities, then continued lower and stagnant middle income compensation would have persisted.
+What can be said with a reasonable degree of confidence is that had we stayed with the policies that resulted in more and more onerous regulations, too few jobs, puny growth, stagnant compensation for middle and lower income people, and rising deficits, debt, unfunded liabilities, then continued lower and stagnant middle-income compensation would have persisted.
 Sadly, Trump’s “fair trade” policies (corporate welfare), inability to repeal Obamacare, and unbalanced budgets portend the retention of too many of the bad policies of the past.
-On the other hand, with the aggressive undoing of many of the Obama era regulations and the new tax bill, there is reason for hope things will get better.
+On the other hand, with the aggressive undoing of many of the Obama era regulations and the new tax bill, there is a reason for hope things will get better.

 Consider again the opening question: “American businesses are making record high profits.
 If corporations making more money equals more jobs and higher compensation, why are we not seeing it and what makes you think that they will suddenly raise compensation and hire more people if their taxes are lowered?”
 The answer is that there has not been enough job growth to create significant labor scarcity which is the only thing that will put upward pressure on employee compensation.
 There is now a chance that will change.